 Red Horse squadrons may wear a red baseball cap with the RED HORSE emblem/symbol centered on the cap front.
 Combat Arms personnel are authorized to wear a red baseball type cap with the words COMBAT ARMS while performing duties on the range complex.

 During initial transition, Airmen may wear either tan or coyote brown boots with OCPs until June 1, 2020, when only coyote brown boots are authorized.

 Airmen may wear coyote brown fleece with OCPs.
 Scarves, earmuffs and watch caps may be either coyote brown or black.
-Gloves must be sage green.
+Gloves may be coyote brown, black or sage green.

 The Air Force is pleased to announce that the new Maternity Airman Battle Uniform is available for purchase on the Army and Air Force Exchange Service website.
 For convenience, this LINK will take you to the item on the AAFES site.

 Have ideas on how to improve the Air Force uniform?
 You can submit Uniform Change Requests through the Airmen Powered by Innovation website.
 Use the button below to read more about the program and how to access the submission form via the AF Portal.